rajveer-s/Readme-Generator/README.md

 ---

   ## Description
   Readme Generator makes a developers job so much easier.
-There are some things that you dont need tio create such as a README file for your application.
+There are some things that you dont need to re-create from scratch every time you start a new project such as a README file for your application.
 You can quickly and easily create a README file by using a command-line application to generate one.
 This allows the developers to save time.

   ---